 Quite dark, I don’t like a lot of colour.
 Simple basics with a few extra touches and always involving either black, leather or studs somewhere.
 I take inspiration from Sienna Miller and if I could buy any collection it would hands down be the 3.1 Philip Lim collections.

-The first blogs that I started to read and gave me the inspiration to start myself are Dulceida, Collage Vintage, Mediamarmalade, Nicola Claire and Ring My Bell.
-There are so many more that I follow now including fashion me now, Tuula Vintage, The Little Magpie and Beauty Crush.
+The first blogs that I started to read and gave me the inspiration to start myself are Dulceida, Collage Vintage, Mediamarmalade and Nicola Claire.
+There are so many more that I follow now including Fashion Me Now, The Little Magpie and Beauty Crush.

 What is your most treasured buy?